Skip to content

 5. Share this checklist with your spouse/partner

 Remember: Maximizing retirement contributions is one of the most powerful wealth-building strategies available.
-Every dollar you contribute reduces current taxes while building tax-advantaged wealth for the future.
-Even if you can't max out everything today, increasing contributions by just 1% annually makes a massive difference over time.
+Every dollar you contribute can reduce current taxes, build tax-advantaged wealth, or create future tax-free income depending on the account type.
+Even if you can't max out everything today, increasing contributions by just 1% annually can make a meaningful difference over time.